crnvl96/dirt/README.md

 Dirt scans specified directories (and their subdirectories up to 2 levels deep) for Git repositories and reports any that have uncommitted changes or unpushed commits.

+> You can also check the documentation at [pkg.go.dev](https://pkg.go.dev/github.com/crnvl96/dirt)

 ## Installation

 ### Using Go